hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/psychologist_bot/bot.md

 2. Place the provided test code in a file named `test_bot.py` (or similar) in the same directory as `bot.py`.
 3. Run `pytest test_bot.py` from your terminal.

-Remember to adapt the test data and mocking strategies further to cover more complex and realistic scenarios of the `bot.py` code.
+Remember to adapt the test data and mocking Startegies further to cover more complex and realistic scenarios of the `bot.py` code.
 For example, you should test cases where the API request fails or there are different types of file inputs.
 Crucially, test the various possible responses and handling of different URLs.